 Hispanic Fundraising Group

 The purpose of this group is two-fold: First, to further understand the impact of the Hispanic community in United States as well as within the U.S. Catholic Church.
-Secondly, to better understanding the diversity of interests, concerns and needs of this segment, in order to determine best practices in engaging them in mission
+Secondly, to better understanding the diversity of interests, concerns and needs of this segment, in order to determine best practices in engaging them in mission.
+Available to non-profit members only.

 Major Gifts Affinity Group